WomenLeaders/WomenInBlockchain/README.md

-# Women in Blockchain Meetup of the Bay Area
+# Meetup of the Bay Area

 https://womenleaders.github.io/WomenInBlockchain/